Radiative Polarization, Computer Algorithms and Spin Matching in Electron Storage Rings: 2.7.7. Radiative Polarization in Electron Storage Rings

 By choosing $\psi_{\rm spin}(s+C)-\psi_{\rm spin}(s)=2\pi \nu_{\rm spin}$, the set $(\hat{n}_{0}, \hat{m}, \hat{l})$ is then periodic in $s$ with period $C$.
 The vectors $(\hat{m}, \hat{l})$ are needed in Sec 2.7.8.

 The closed orbit spin tune $\nu_{\rm spin}$ is the number of spin precessions per turn around $\hat{n}_{0}$.
-For a perfectly aligned flat ring without solenoids $\nu_{\rm spin} = a\gamma$, where $a=(g-2)/2$ (see Sec.2.7.1 in \cite{handbooka}).
+For a perfectly aligned flat ring without solenoids $\nu_{\rm spin} = a\gamma_0$, where $a=(g-2)/2$ (see Sec.2.7.1 in \cite{handbooka}) and $\gamma_0$ is the Lorentz factor for the beam energy.
 In this section and in Sec.
 2.7.8 we use the symbol ``$a$'' instead of the symbol ``$G$'' used in the rest of the Handbook.
 Only the fractional part of the spin tune can be extracted from the numerical values of the eigenvalues $ e^{\pm i {2}\pi \nu_{\rm spin}}$.
-For the definition of spin tune away from the closed orbit see \cite{mont98}.

 \paragraph{The Baier-Katkov-Strakhovenko (BKS) equation} Neglecting the effect of stochastic (synchrotron radiation) photon emission on the orbit and imagining that all particles remain on the closed orbit, the equation of motion for electron polarization is \cite{bks70,stck69}